Deforestation in Ethiopia

-Deforestation in Ethiopia is due to locals clearing forests for their personal needs, such as for fuel, hunting, agriculture, and sometimes religious reasons.
+According to the United Nations, Ethiopia loses 1.4 million hectares of forest annually, and has one of the highest deforestation rates in the world.
 The main causes of deforestation in Ethiopia are shifting agriculture, livestock production and fuel in drier areas.
-Deforestation is the process of removing the forest ecosystem by cutting the trees and changing the shape of the land to suit different uses.
+Deforestation has many negative consequences, including increased carbon dioxide in the atmosphere, loss of biodiversity, soil erosion, desertification, and more.

 Background

 Ethiopia is exceptionally rich in history, as well as cultural and biological diversity.
 It is home to one of the earliest ancestors of the human species, around 80 languages are spoken by various ethnic groups, and it is home to two globally important biodiversity hotspots.
 However, this rich cultural and natural heritage is threatened, especially in the form of deforestation.

 Ethiopia has the second largest population in Africa and has been hit by famine many times due to rain shortages and a depletion of natural resources.
 Deforestation may have further lowered the already meagre rainfall.
 Bercele Bayisa, a 30 year old Ethiopian farmer said "his district was very forested and full of wildlife but, overpopulation caused people to come to this fertile land and clear it to plant crops, cutting all trees to sell as fire wood".
-Growing populations are increasing deforestation which is leading the country to famine.
-As the population continues to grow, the needs of the people increase.
+A rapidly-growing population means more land is needed for agriculture and more wood is needed for construction and firewood.
+Ethiopia also has poor laws protecting forests.
+Worsening the problem, increased deforestation also means lowered agricultural productivity.
 The country has lost 98% of its forested regions in the last 50 years.